ArunMathivanan/Data-Analysis-Portfolio-Projects/README.md

 _•	Navigating API documentation, obtaining and utilizing API keys, and interacting with APIs like the YouTube Data API V3 to retrieve data._

-_•	Designing effective visualizations (charts, graphs, tables) and interactive dashboards to present data insights in Power BI._
+_•	Designing effective visualizations (charts, graphs, tables) and interactive dashboards to present data insights in PowerBI._

 _•	Writing and reading data from CSV files for efficient data exchange between tools._